Holly-Wang/go_tiktok_project/README.md

 ## Background

-a simple inplementation of Tiktok.
+a simple implementation of Tiktok.

 ## Install